About us

 Isaac Hordiyuk

-Isaac has a BA in Political Science with minors in History and Geography from the University of Toronto.
+Isaac has a degree in Politics with minors in History and Geography from the University of Toronto, and is currently studying Law at the University of Oxford.
 He has reached elimination rounds at over a dozen university tournaments, including the Yale IV, Canadian Parliamentary Nationals, and North American Championships, and has won or received a top speaker prize from more than half a dozen other tournaments.
 He has more than five years of coaching experience, working with various private and school-run programs in Canada and internationally.
-As a high school debater, he won or received top speaker prizes at more than a dozen tournaments.

 instuctor